 Alexis Campbell is the interview editor for Issue 17.
 She is a senior at Arizona State University studying Creative Writing.
 When Alexis is not writing stories, she is reading as much as she can.
 After graduation, she hopes to travel and continue to be involved with the literary community.

 Audrey Hawkes is the interview editor for Issue 17.
 She is a senior undergraduate student, and in May will be graduating summa cum laude with her bachelor’s in English literature, as well as a minor in women and gender studies and a certificate in LGBT studies.
 She has been a lover of reading and writing since she was five years old, and her post-graduation plans are to get involved in publishing and earn her master’s degree.
 In her spare time, Audrey likes to write music and short stories.

 Blaize Condon is the social media editor for Issue 17 and blogger for Issue 18.
 She will be graduating this December from ASU with a bachelor's degree in English Literature.
 She is also an intern in the Writing Fellowship Program.
 After graduation, Blaize hopes to pursue her passion for writing.

 Briauna Kittle is the nonfiction editor for both Issue 16 and Issue 17.
 She is finishing up her final year at Arizona State University with a major in Creative Writing and a minor in Clarinet Performance.
 She hopes to use this experience in the future as an aspiring editor.
 She plans on pursuing a graduate degree in publishing and is looking forward to reading new works and submissions.

 Cass Murphy is the interview editor for Issue 15 and the podcast blogger for both Issue 16 and Issue 17.
 She is finishing her senior year at Arizona State.
 She has a degree in English Creative Writing, minors in Applied Biological Sciences, Parks and Protected Area Management, and Sustainability, and an Environmental Humanities certificate.

 Elijah Tubbs is the poetry editor for both Issue 16 and Issue 17.
 He lives and writes in Arizona.
-He is co-founder of ELKE "a little journal".
+He is a co-founder of ELKE "a little journal".